-(a) Address the extent and results of the market research and indicate how it impacts this procurement. (b) Strategic Sourcing Contract Vehicles/Best in Class Vehicles (BIC).
+Address the extent and results of the market research and indicate how it impacts this procurement. (b) Strategic Sourcing Contract Vehicles/Best in Class Vehicles (BIC).
 (1) Yes No This acquisition is to establish a new strategic sourcing contract vehicle.
 (See HSAM 3007 regarding establishing Department-wide contract vehicles.)
 (2) Yes No This acquisition is a re-compete or follow-on to an existing strategic sourcing contract vehicle.
 (See HSAM 3007.271 regarding establishing Department-wide contract vehicles.)
 (3) Yes No This acquisition will be a task/delivery order against an existing strategic sourcing contract vehicle/BIC.
-Identify vehicle: (4) Yes N/A This requirement is covered by an existing strategic sourcing/Best in Class (BIC) contract vehicle Identify vehicle: [] However, the vehicle will not be used for the following reason (provide rationale): [] (Attach a copy of the approved waiver or exception.
+Identify vehicle: [ (4) Yes N/A This requirement is covered by an existing strategic sourcing/Best in Class (BIC) contract vehicle Identify vehicle: [] However, the vehicle will not be used for the following reason (provide rationale): [] (Attach a copy of the approved waiver or exception.
 If no waiver or exception has been obtained, provide an explanation.
-See Directive 060-01/HSAM 3017 regarding the use of strategic sourcing vehicles and associated exceptions and waivers). (c) Discuss consideration of small business, veteran-owned small business, service-disabled veteran-owned small business, HUBZone small business, small disadvantaged business, and women-owned small business concerns (see FAR 19).
+See Directive 060-01/HSAM 3017 regarding the use of strategic sourcing vehicles and associated exceptions and waivers). (c) Discuss consideration of small business, veteran-owned small business, service-disabled

+- (c) Discuss consideration of small business, veteran-owned small business, service-disabled veteran-owned small business, HUBZone small business, small disadvantaged business, and women-owned small business concerns (see FAR 19).
 If small businesses are not being considered provide a brief explanation based on the market research conducted.
-Discuss whether the procurement strategy was coordinated with the Component Small Business Specialist and/or the Office of Small and Disadvantaged Business Utilization described in the AP, reflects the discussion regarding small business concerns.

-(d) Consider the impact of any consolidation or bundling that might affect participation of small businesses in the acquisition (see FAR 7.107) (15 U.S.C.
+Discuss whether the procurement strategy was coordinated with the Component Small Business Specialist and/or the Office of Small and Disadvantaged Business Utilization (OSDBU).
+If the strategy was coordinated with OSDBU, discuss whether the strategy, described in the AP, reflects the discussion regarding small business concerns. - (d) Consider the impact of any consolidation or bundling that might affect participation of small businesses in the acquisition (see FAR 7.107) (15 U.S.C.
 644(e) and 15 U.S.C.
 657q).
 When the proposed acquisition strategy involves bundling, identify the incumbent contractors and contracts affected by the bundling.